- Last Updated: Tuesday, 12 November 2019 08:19

 After all, there's no people to try to pose, no moving animals to worry about.

 You just stand there, point your camera, and press the shutter, right?

 Just like any other type of photo, a landscape requires good lighting, excellent composition, and proper focus.

 Any of those things can be easier said than done, particularly getting the focus right.

-Let's have a look at my video above, and learn a few things you can do to ensure your landscape photos are perfectly focused and sharp.
+Have a look at my video above, and learn a few things you can do to ensure your landscape photos are perfectly focused and sharp.
 There's even more tips outlined below too!